tomwhite007/http-experiment/README.md

 # http-experiment
-exercise in Angular http strategies
+An exercise in Angular http strategies